amindeed/Gmail-AutoResponder/worklog.md

     <br /><img src="/assets/2020-04-21 11_45_15-_corrupted-drive-files.gif" alt="Corrupted Drive Files" width="500"/><br />

-- So basically, some fairy reliable resources and accepted examples on the web suggest to first process the submitted file with [`FileReader()`](https://developer.mozilla.org/en-US/docs/Web/API/FileReader), and pass it as a [data URL](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL) to a backend function for a second process that extracts content type from it, [decodes the submitted base64 data](https://developers.google.com/apps-script/reference/utilities/utilities#base64Decode(String)), and calls [`Utilities.newBlob()`](https://developers.google.com/apps-script/reference/utilities/utilities#newBlob(Byte,String)) to create a new blob object for [`DriveApp.createFile(blob)`](https://developers.google.com/apps-script/reference/drive/drive-app#createFile(BlobSource)).
+- So basically, some fairy reliable resources and accepted solutions on the web suggest to first process the submitted file with [`FileReader()`](https://developer.mozilla.org/en-US/docs/Web/API/FileReader), and pass it as a [data URL](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL) to a backend function for a second process that extracts content type from it, [decodes the submitted base64 data](https://developers.google.com/apps-script/reference/utilities/utilities#base64Decode(String)), and calls [`Utilities.newBlob()`](https://developers.google.com/apps-script/reference/utilities/utilities#newBlob(Byte,String)) to create a new blob object for [`DriveApp.createFile(blob)`](https://developers.google.com/apps-script/reference/drive/drive-app#createFile(BlobSource)).
 - Here is a basic draft code as a wrap-up of what I've understood so far from the examples I studied.
 For the time being, this focuses only on that content type issue.
 Further development is needed to process forms with multiple types of input data (not only file upload) :
     - Frontend (client) :